 Why Mexican Saltillo Tile in Florida?

 terracotta flooring for Spanish style

 Undeniably, the Riviera pattern in Traditional Saltillo tile flooring makes a statement true to the Spanish atmosphere and decor at Villa Valencia.
 We’re so pleased to see how this Mexican tile in St. Augustine, Florida maintains the integrity of a classic old-world style home.

 Q: Why did you choose Saltillo tile flooring?
 Specifically, why did you choose the Riviera pattern in our Traditional Saltillo tile color finish?

 H: I chose your (Saltillo) tile because I love the passion you show in all of your efforts.
 The nature of the handmade story (of crafting this tile) is incredible.
 And I chose the Riviera pattern because of the two-piece design and the true Spanish styling.
 It’s so hard to find in today’s quickly-manufactured world.

 Working with Rustico Tile & Stone

 mexican tile supplier in florida

 I already know that our people are experts in Mexican tile & stone.
-I also know that the people with whom I work are incredibly friendly and genuinely revel in helping visions of Spanish style flooring come to life in our customers’ homes.
+I also know that the people I work with are incredibly friendly and genuinely revel in helping visions of Spanish-style flooring come to life in our customers’ homes.

 Q: Howard, do you agree?
 How was your experience working with our team at Rustico Tile & Stone?